Technetium1/TinychatTheme/README.md

 # Tech's Tinychat Theme
-# THIS SCRIPT WILL NO LONGER BE ACTIVELY MAINTAINED UNLESS THERE ARE MAJOR CHANGES!
-TINYCHAT IS MOVING TO PAID SUBSCRIPTIONS, AND ALL FUTURE EFFORTS GO TOWARDS [JUMPIN.CHAT](https://jumpin.chat)
+# THIS SCRIPT IS NO LONGER ACTIVELY MAINTAINED!
+TINYCHAT IS MOVING TO PAID SUBSCRIPTIONS USING ANTI-CONSUMER METHODS!
+ALL FUTURE EFFORTS SHOULD GO TOWARD [JUMPIN.CHAT](https://jumpin.chat)
 ## R.I.P.
 TINYCHAT OCT 31 2019
 ---